 New Year ski holidays are from Friday 30th December 2016 to Sunday 8th January 2017 (9 nights instead of 7, at nor extra charge).

-Savings of up to one third on Christmas & New Year holidays, when you book by 30th September 2016.
+Savings of up to one third on Christmas & New Year holidays.

 ValThorensGuide recommends Zenith Ski shop, in the centre of resort, for quality ski and snowboard hire.
 You can expect excellent equipment, and friendly, helpful service.
 20% discount on public prices when you book through ValThorensGuide.
 Read more about ski hire at Zenith, or go to our booking form.

 The Val Thorens resort section has details of resort facilities including the tourist office, post office, banks, medical centre, church, parking, radio station, and the cinema.
 There's also a Val Thorens history section, a Val Thorens resort maps page, and information about the sports centre, market, and resort shuttle bus.